nikitavoloboev/data/sharing/my-workflow.md

 ## Plan

 - [Fantastical](../macOS/apps/fantastical.md) - Only set events for meetings & actual events I want to visit.
-I view the calendar in 5 next days mode.
 - [Calendly](https://calendly.com/) - For sharing my availability and arranging of meetings.

 ## Video